Ellsworth Culver

-Ellsworth Culver (April 14, 1927 – August 15, 2005) was an American humanitarian and aid worker and the co-founder of Mercy Corps International.
+Ellsworth Culver (April 14, 1927 – August 15, 2005) was an American humanitarian and aid worker, and co-founder of Mercy Corps International.
+He has been publicly accused of sexual abuse by his daughter.

+Early life and education

+Ellsworth Culver was born in Seattle, Washington, on April 14, 1927.
+Culver spent his early childhood in China.
+He was educated at Asbury College in Kentucky.

 Career

-Wesley Ellsworth Culver claims he had a strong commitment to humanitarian service and promoting peace and social justice in the United States and around the world.
-But he was also a mass abuser of young girls, through explicit photos, groping and molestation, and sexual assault on his own daughter and other young girls.
-Culver spent his early childhood in China.
-He had also lived and taught in pre-Castro Cuba, and worked in over 90 countries.

-Mercy Corps was aware of Culver's sexual abuse yet allowed him to remain in leadership roles and travel the world on their behalf for another 10 years.

-Education

-Educated at Asbury College in Kentucky, Culver began his international career in 1949 as a teacher at the American School in Isle of Pines, Cuba.
+Culver lived and taught in pre-Castro Cuba, and subsequently would work in over 90 countries.
+He began his international career in 1949 as a teacher at the American School in Isle of Pines, Cuba.
 In 1950, Culver co-founded OC International, a Christian service organization in Asia.
 From 1958 to 1961, he joined World Vision as Executive Vice President and launched programs in Asia and Latin America.

 In 1965, Culver turned his attention stateside to establish corporate community involvement programs in San Francisco, which developed employee task forces to work on emerging inner-city social issues.
 Over the next ten years, Culver developed programs that expanded to over 75 corporations across the U.S. As a result, he was asked to lead the Alliance for Volunteerism, a coalition of major U.S. voluntary organizations, to develop initiatives to strengthen community action at the local level.

 Culver returned to international work in 1978 as the Executive Vice President of Food for the Hungry.
 His work with refugees included a rescue ship on the South China Sea; refugee camps in Southeast Asia; and food distribution programs in Kenya, Haiti, Pakistan, Peru and Bangladesh.
 During this time, he established the Hunger Corps, which provided young adults with opportunities for volunteer service to aid famine victims.